pender/chatbot-rnn/README.md

   Once you have your raw reddit data, place it in the `reddit-parse/reddit_data` subdirectory and use the `reddit-parse.py` script included in the project file to convert them into compressed text files of appropriately formatted conversations.
 This script chooses qualifying comments (must be under 200 characters, can't contain certain substrings such as 'http://', can't have been posted on certain subreddits) and assembles them into conversations of at least five lines.
 Coming up with good rules to curate conversations from raw reddit data is more art than science.
 I encourage you to play around with the parameters in the included `parser_config_standard.json` file, or to mess around with the parsing script itself, to come up with an interesting data set.

   Please be aware that there is a *lot* of Reddit data included in the torrents.
 It is very easy to run out of memory or hard drive space.
-I used the entire archive (~304 GB compressed, although some files appear to be corrupted and are skipped by `reddit-parse.py`), and ran the `reddit-parse.py` script with the configuration I included as the default, which holds a million comments (several GB) in memory at a time, takes about a day hours to run on the entire archive, and produces 2.1 GB of bzip2-compressed output.
+I used the entire archive (~304 GB compressed), and ran the `reddit-parse.py` script with the configuration I included as the default, which holds a million comments (several GB) in memory at a time, takes about a day to run on the entire archive, and produces 2.1 GB of bzip2-compressed output.
 When training the model, this raw data will be converted into numpy tensors, compressed, and saved back to disk, which consumes another ~5 GB of hard drive space.
 I acknowledge that this may be overkill relative to the size of the model.

 Once you have training data in hand (and located in a subdirectory of the `data` directory):